 In many cities, you may see the remains of city walls, but I think few are as well preserved as what you see in York.
 You can actually do a 2.6 mile walk around the city center on the wall!
 It’s not a difficult walk (mostly flat with a few stairs) and it is very scenic.
 Plus there are several places where you can exit so you don’t have to commit to the whole thing.
 Although I did see children doing this walk, there are some sections that are narrow (without any railing) and with the two way traffic, I got a little nervous.

 St Mary’s Abbey

 We kind of stumbled upon St. Mary’s Abbey in the Museum Gardens as we were walking toward York Minster.
 The church that was originally on this site was founded in 1055.
-The Abbey is now just ruins, but it is impressive nonetheless.
-It was once the richest monastery in Northern England, but then fell victim to Henry VIII’s y’s dissolution of the monasteries in 1539.
-The riches were confiscated and the building were taken apart and left to collapse.
+The Abbey is now just ruins, but impressive nonetheless.
+It was once the richest monastery in Northern England but then fell victim to Henry VIII’s dissolution of the monasteries in 1539.
+The riches were confiscated and the building was taken apart and left to collapse.
 Still, you can get a sense of the size and grandeur from the ruins.
 There is no charge to visit the ruins of St. Mary’s Abbey.